RDI2/elf1-user-manual/running_a_job.md

 ### Write your job script

-Open a new file called `hello_world.script` and edit it like this:
+Open a new file called `hello_world.script`, and edit it like this:

 ```sh
 #!/bin/sh